tloftis/drink-bot/README.md

 I currently do a hacky method of including Libs and the header.
 I do have the header injected into all view REST calls along side of them a JS file that injects the libs in as well as the libs CSS.
 I still don't think this is good, but I like if I could only have the libs, and have the header HTML separate, that I wouldn't have issue with it.

+P.S I don't proof read, but this should still get the general idea out